mergestat/docs/blog/2023-02-18-identifiying-open-source-risk-part-1/index.md

 ---
 title: Identifying Open-Source Library Risk Using MergeStat (Part 1)
 authors: [peterfreiberg]
-description: One topic that arises frequently in my work is understanding what open-source code is in use in an organisation, and where that organisation may have vulnerabilities.
+description: A topic that arises frequently in my work is understanding what open-source code is in use in an organisation, and where that organisation may have vulnerabilities.
 Moreover, how do we ensure consistent visibility into our open-source risk profile over time?
-# image: ./renovate-prs-by-state.jpg
+image: ./most-common-sbom-artifacts.jpg
 tags: [mergestat, sql, vulnerabilities, security, open-source]
 ---